-It’s common for bats to end up in your home during the summer season.
+It’s common for bats to end up in your home during the summer and fall seasons.
 Bats will certainly try to find a place to nest and raise their young.
 You can get rid of a bat without hurting yourself or the animal.

 When it’s just one bat, open up a window and seal off the space.
 You might need to put a towel under the door.
 The bat will certainly circle the room a few times and after that fly out.
 Do not stress– bats do not attack individuals, and it won’t fly right into your hair.

 If the bat vanishes, it’s most likely hiding behind a curtain or in a little space.
 Take the very same actions as above and turn off the lights.
 Once it’s dark outside, the bat will feel comfortable and leave.

 When a bat lands on a curtain or various other vertical surfaces, you can catch it in a jar.
 Cover the bat with the container, delicately work it inside, after that cover the jar.
 To safely pick up a bat from the floor, you can use a towel or natural leather gloves.
 Bats will generally make loud noises when you touch them.
 This is normal.

 For additional help contact a professional bat removal Ohio.

 There are a few scenarios where you shouldn’t release it:

 - If you discovered the bat in the room with a sleeping individual

 - If there are small children or animals in your home, or